VisualFP/docs/SA/design_concept/content/introduction/motivation.typ

 logical nature of functional programming through e.g. the lambda calculus, or by jumping right into code, leaving many students puzzled.

-Some visual approaches to functional programming exist, but some are covered in
+Some visual approaches to functional programming exist, some are covered in
 @existing_tools.
 Unfortunately, none are suitable as an introduction to general-purpose functional programming.